Harold D. Ritter Park

 Park Hours of Operation

 Sunrise to Sunset.
-In lighted areas where visitors are participating in an approved extended use activity, hours are extended until 30 minutes after the completion of the activity or 11 p.m.
+In lighted areas where visitors are participating in an approved extended-use activity, hours are extended until 30 minutes after the activity ends or 11 p.m., whichever comes first.

 History and Naming

-He was elected to the City Council in an at-large position in 1973.
-He worked as Mayor Pro-Tem with the Council members and Mayor Fred Bond to develop a comprehensive growth plan for Cary.
-The Council developed progressive policies to guide the development of the Town including establishing the greenway system, preserving the tree canopy, expanding recreation facilities, and designing a more responsive public engagement process.
+He was elected to the City Council in 1973 as an at-large candidate.
+He worked with Council members and Mayor Fred Bond as Mayor Pro Tem to develop a comprehensive growth plan for Cary.
+The Council developed progressive policies to guide the Town's development, including establishing a greenway system, preserving the tree canopy, expanding recreation facilities, and designing a more responsive public engagement process.